Researchers Train Algorithm to Scan Tongue and Find Disease Patterns

 (MattL_Images/Shutterstock)

-Emma Suttie
+By Emma Suttie

 Researchers have used more than 5,000 pictures of tongues to train an AI algorithm in a traditional technique of disease diagnosis.

-“One of the most exciting insights from our study is that tongue color can accurately reflect internal diseases,” Ali Al-Naji, a University of South Australia (UniSA)adjunct associate professor and the study’s senior author, told The Epoch Times in an email.
+“One of the most exciting insights from our study is that tongue color can accurately reflect internal diseases,” Ali Al-Naji, a University of South Australia (UniSA) adjunct associate professor and the study’s senior author, told The Epoch Times in an email.

-The algorithm can detect illnesses with 98 percent accuracy.
+Researchers claim the algorithm can detect illnesses with 98 percent accuracy.
 The researchers identified diseases such as diabetes, stroke, appendicitis, gastrointestinal problems, and cancer based on the color of the tongue.

-The new tech, described in the June issue of Technologies, is based on traditional Chinese medicine (TCM).
+The new technology, described in the June issue of Technologies, is based on traditional Chinese medicine (TCM).
 TCM has used the tongue as an essential diagnostic tool for millennia.
 The findings suggest that a simple tongue scan could become a low-cost, noninvasive tool to diagnose diseases and track their development.

 Study Details